Brawl345/rssbot/README.md

 ### Use your own template

 The bot reads the `post.gohtml` from the same directory and uses it as a [Go template](https://pkg.go.dev/text/template) where it inserts the data.
 Take a look inside the [handler/feed_check.go](handler/feed_check.go) file (the `TemplateData` struct) to see all available fields.
 You can find the default template inside the [config/config.go](config/config.go) file.
-[Limited HTML](https://core.telegram.org/bots/api#html-style) is supported and all fields are sanitized with HTML fields removed and "replacements" applied.
+[Limited HTML](https://core.telegram.org/bots/api#html-style) is supported and all fields are sanitized with HTML tags removed and "replacements" applied.

 Example: